oveleon/contao-advanced-form-bundle/README.md

 - Send all collected data on specific form page
 - Save all collected data on specific form data
 - Compatibility to all default Contao form fields
+- Usable as module and content element like default Contao forms

 ### Install
 ```